Akamarai/ArchStuff/README.md

 # ArchStuff
 Simple bash script to tune a few things after a fresh arch installation.
-Here two line to execute it:
+Based on EndeavourOS Here two line to execute it:
 ```bash
 cd $HOME